repository-preservation/lcmap-spark/README.md

 ```

 ## Developing and Releasing
-Releases for Mesos Cluster Dispatcher are handled via release branches.
+Releases for LCMAP Mesos Spark are handled via release branches.

 A release branch should be created for each new version.
 Changes and updates
 should be committed directly to the release branches.